The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 You will write a dissertation on a topical issue of your choice, under the close supervision of a resident scholar, and receive training in research methods, enabling you to apply to proceed to doctoral studies if you so wish.
 Alternatively, the course will prepare you for a professional career in global governance and diplomacy, as well as civil society and business.

-The Course Director for 2018/19 is Professor Joerg Friedrichs.
+The Course Director for 2019/20 is Professor John Gledhill.